domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 <p class="meta">24 Jun 2018 - Berkeley, CA</p>

+...aka me (as an adult) talking to myself as a kid.

 Rhetoric is bad.
 Avoid it like the plague.

 Publish, publish, and publish.
 Also, broadcast culture.
 For example, play music out loud--both the different sounds (e.g., vs. headphones) and the possibility of others hearing it may change your opinion about a song.